OML-Team/open-metric-learning/docs/readme/zoo.md

 | `ResnetExtractor.from_pretrained("resnet50_imagenet1k_v1")`  |          0.515           |       0.284        |    0.455     |  0.247   |

-**The metrics may be different from the ones reported by papers, because the version of train/val split and usage of bounding boxes may differ.
+**The metrics may be different from the ones reported by papers, because the version of train/val split and usage of bounding boxes may differ.*
-Particularly, we used bounding boxes during the evaluation.*